ankitis32/titanic-survival-prediction/README.md

 | Random Forest | 83.79% |
 - **Precision / Recall / F1-score**: Balanced performance across classes

+The Random Forest model outperformed Logistic Regression by capturing complex patterns in the data.
+Its ensemble nature makes it more robust and suitable for production use in similar classification problems.

 ## 🛠️ Future Work
 - Try advanced ensemble models like LightGBM or XGBoost
 - Perform hyperparameter tuning